Chapter 3

 A sleek device whirrs to life.
 Seconds later, two steaming cups appear.

-Lilith hands Adam his cup, her fingers brushing his.
+Lilith hands Adam his cup, her fingers intentionally brushing his.

 “Here you go.”

-“So, what’s this dark secret of Levi’s?” she inquires, taking a seat close to him on the sofa.
+“So, what’s this dark secret of Levi’s?” she inquires, taking a seat close to him on the sofa, their knees almost touching.

 “It’s more of a hunch,” he admits.
 “I have no proof.
 But I think Levi is abusing Zoe.”